Skip to content

 25km/h speed limit

-From Monday, 19 May 2025, drivers must slow down to 25 km/h when passing a stationary breakdown service vehicle with flashing amber lights.
+Drivers must slow down to 25 km/h when passing a stationary breakdown services vehicle with flashing amber lights.
+This road rule came into effect on 19 May 2025.

 Drivers must travel at 25 km/h when: